LingyeWOO/unit3/journal.md

 2. We had to restart everything and that is extrememly complicated. sicne there shoudl only be one main window and the rest dialogue boxes.

+ Apr.12th
+ ===
+ Today I started the week 29 work.
+I was really stuck with the HL question after organizing the two sets of statistics.
+The coding practice took me 2 hours to complete.